Middleware

 ],

-// Application middleware (only effective in multi-application mode)
+// API application middleware (application middleware is only effective in multi-application mode)

 'api' => [